Meetings

 URL: https://bit.ly/2I2ybVc

-http://j-pas.org/collaboration/seventeenth_j-pas_meeting 17th J-PAS Collaboration Meeting
+https://j-pas.org/collaboration/seventeenth_j-pas_meeting 17th J-PAS Collaboration Meeting

 Place: Madrid